See the Story Index for Wael Abdelgawad’s other stories.

 “Where did the money come from, Dr. Rodriguez?
 The forty five thousand.”

 She pushed her palms toward me and shook her head.
 “I have no idea.
-Angie would not say.
 That’s nothing to do with me.”

 I stood to leave.
-“Thank you for your time, Dr. Rodriguez.
+“Thank you for your time.
 If you think of anything else, please call me.”

 Alejandra Rodriguez stood and walked to the window.
 She turned her back on me and looked out over the city.
 Realizing that she did not intend to show me out, I headed for the door, but something occurred to me and I stopped.

-“Dr. Rodriguez, you said Angie spend a semester in Cambodia.
+“Dr. Rodriguez, you said Angie spent a semester in Cambodia.
 So she has a valid passport?”